018. Natural treatments for prevention: tired eyes and eye conditions

 Fructus Foeniculi (Fennel fruit) with antiseptic properties.

-Eye baths with an infusion prepared from a teaspoon of fruit to a cup of water.
+Eye compresses with an infusion prepared from a teaspoon of fruit to a cup of water.

 Myosotis herb (Forget-me-not flower) decongestant for inflamed eyes.